kubeshop/botkube-docs/content/installation/Mattermost/_index.md

 - **CLUSTER_NAME** is the cluster name set in the incoming messages<br>
 - **ALLOW_KUBECTL** set true to allow kubectl command execution by BotKube on the cluster<br>

-- To deploy with TLS, replace **MATTERMOST_CERT** with the location of SSL certificate file placed in Helm directory.
+- To deploy with TLS, replace **MATTERMOST_CERT** with the location of the SSL certificate file placed in Helm directory.
 Leave this value to None if deploying without TLS.

    Configuration syntax is explained [here](/configuration).

 Send **@BotKube ping** in the channel to see if BotKube is running and responding.

 {{% notice note %}}
-  With default configuration, BotKube will watch all the resources in all the namespaces for _create_, _delete_ and _error_ events.<br>
+  With the default configuration, BotKube will watch all the resources in all the namespaces for _create_, _delete_ and _error_ events.<br>
   If you wish to monitor only specific resources, follow the steps given below:
 {{% /notice%}}